Discrete Bayesian Sample Inference for Graph Generation: Experiments

 \subsection{Results}

 \paragraph{Molecule Generation.} As illustrated in \cref{tab:molecule_results}, GraphBSI is competitive with 50 steps with both discretization schemes for both molecule benchmarks, achieving state-of-the-art results on the majority of the metrics.
 Notably, GraphBSI outperforms DeFoG with both discretization schemes on all metrics except novelty on Moses.
 On most metrics, the OU discretization performs better than the EM scheme.
-At the full 500 steps, GraphBSI with the OU discretization outperforms all existing models on all metrics except novelty with Moses, saturating validity and consistently exceeding the state-of-the-art.
-The EM scheme performs slightly worse than OU on most metrics, but remarkably pushes the state-of-the art on the FCD metric from $1.07$ to $0.26$ on Moses.
+At the full 500 steps, GraphBSI with the OU discretization outperforms all existing models on all metrics on GuacaMol, saturating validity and consistently exceeding the state-of-the-art.
+The EM scheme performs slightly worse than OU on most metrics, but remarkably surpasses the state-of-the-art on the FCD metric, reducing it from $1.07$ to $0.72$ on Moses.
+Find an extended comparison in \cref{tab:molecule_results_extended}.

 \paragraph{Synthetic Benchmarks.} As shown in \cref{tab:synthetic_graph_results}, GraphBSI achieves competitive results on the synthetic graph generation benchmarks.
 Our model saturates validity on the planar- and tree graph generation tasks, and achieves adequate validity on the stochastic block model graphs.
 The mean ratio as a measure of distribution similarity is competitive on all three datasets, even though the metric should be taken with a grain of salt due to the small dataset size of only $128$ graphs, resulting in high uncertainty in the evaluation.